 Long Term Care Ombudsman program under section 307(a)(9), will expend not less than the total amount of Title III funds expended by the agency in fiscal year 2000 on the State Long Term Care Ombudsman Program.

-Obtain input from the public and approval from the AAA Advisory Council on the development, implementation and administration of the Area Plan through a public process, which should include, at a minimum, a public
+Obtain input from the public and approval from the AA Advisory Council on the development, implementation and administration of the Area Plan through a public process, which should include, at a minimum, a public

 hearing prior to submission of the Area Plan to DHS.
 The [AAA] shall publicize the hearing(s) through legal notice, mailings,